zarrinan/compliments/README.md

 Make it so that anytime the page is loaded or refreshed, the background color changes.

+#### Show All Compliments

+Add an extra page that shows all of the compliments at the same time.

 #### Related Readings

 - **HTTP and Networking**